infernojs/inferno-website/src/docs/api/inferno-animation.md

 ```

 ## Using inferno-animation
-Since **Inferno 7.5.0** there is support for animation lifecycle events:
+As of **Inferno 8.0.0** there is support for animation lifecycle events:

 Class components:
 - componentDidAppear(dom)